onespacemedia/server-management/README.md

 ## Usage

-Once ``server-management`` has been added to your project you will have access to a number of ``manage.py`` commands, they are currently as follows:
+Once ``onespacemedia-server-management`` has been added to your project you will have access to a number of ``manage.py`` commands, they are currently as follows:

 * [``deploy``](#deploy)
 * [``pulldb``](#pulldb)